Hands-on with the Moto Z2 Play: Is it still the battery king? - Hardware reviews - AndroidPIT

 Motorola Moto Z2 Play display

 The display of the Moto Z2 Play has been left virtually unchanged.
-The Moto Z2 Play still has a 5.5 inches full HD AMOLED display - which is largely down to the fact that it needs to compatible with the Moto Mods.
-In terms of sharpness, details and colors, seeing as the display is virtually the same as last years Moto Z Play, we can expect that it will perform just as good.
+The Moto Z2 Play still has a 5.5-inch full-HD AMOLED display - which is largely down to the fact that it needs to be compatible with the Moto Mods.
+In terms of sharpness, detail and colors, seeing as the display is virtually the same as last years Moto Z Play, we can expect that it will perform just as well.

 Motorola Moto Z2 Play software

 The app lets you assign different gestures to the fingerprint sensor.
 If you you disable it, the on-screen navigation buttons will re-appear.
-In the short time that I had to test the Moto Z2 play, I didn't experience any issues - no lagging or crashes - just what i've come to expect from a Moto smartphone.
+In the short time that I had to test the Moto Z2 play, I didn't experience any issues - no lagging or crashing - which sums up nicely what I've come to expect from a Moto smartphone.

 Motorola Moto Z2 Play performance